peerigon/angular-expressions/README.md

 }); // returns '1.23€'
 ```

 If you need an isolated `filters` object, this can be achieved by setting the `filters` attribute in the `options` argument.
 Global cache is disabled if using `options.filters`.
-To setup an isolated cache, you can also set a `cache` object in the `options` argument.
-It can then be used to speed up subsequent calls:
+To setup an isolated cache, you can also set the `cache` attribute in the `options` argument:

 ```javascript
 var isolatedFilters = {